By Carl Strohmeyer

 Please note that while I recommend specific pumps, filter, UVs, and other pond equipment; for the most part these recommendations are based on years of use (for reliability, efficiency, and economy) by me and/or other pond keepers and professionals I trust for their input; NOT what some pond supply distributor has suggested!

-My experience and the other pond keepers I get input from is generally for ponds up to 8000 gallons, so admittedly for much larger ponds, any prospective reader might find some great information here, but need to go further for added information.
+Finally, my experience and the other professional pond keepers I get input from is generally for ponds up to 8000 gallons, so admittedly for much larger ponds, any prospective reader might find some great information here, but need to go further for added information.

-Also PLEASE read the many additional resources already supplied here.
+Also PLEASE read the many additional resources already supplied here such as those cited for Veggie Filters or UV Sterilization.

 ADEQUATE WATER CIRCULATION AND MOVEMENT (Pumps).